Android: How to Make Your Phone Last 5+ Years

 In places like Nairobi, Kisumu, Mombasa, and other warm regions, devices can heat up quickly when:

-• Used under direct sunlight for quite long
+- Used under direct sunlight for quite a long

 Heat affects: